Brake Service in Bradenton, FL

 Brakes consist of several moving parts.
 All of them are important when it comes to getting your car stopped.
-First, there’s the rotor, which turns with the wheels on your car.
-Then there is the brake pad and caliper.
-When you push down on the brake pedal, the caliper lowers the brake pad, which causes friction with the rotor, and slows the car down.
+First, there’s the rotor, which turns with the wheels of your car.
+Then, there is the brake pad and caliper.
+When you push down on the brake pedal, the caliper lowers the brake pad, which causes friction with the rotor and slows the car down.

 Why Do Brakes Wear Out?

 Brakes don’t wear out the same way other parts of your car do.
 Over time, the brake pads inside the caliper wear out because you’re using them.
 You have to get them replaced, or you will not be able to brake efficiently and over time, you may cause excessive wear on other parts of your brake system, such as the rotors.

 It’s important to have a qualified mechanic check your brakes when you come in for your tune-up.
 Also, ensure you are getting the right brake pads for your car.
 You must get quality brake pads, because imitation or cheap brake pads will wear out more quickly.